MooHoll/mooholl.github.io/_pages/people.md

 author_profile: true
 ---

-In addition to the core lab, we associate with a couple of other larger groupings within the department, the Neurogenetics Group and the Applied Population Genomics group.
+In addition to the core lab, we associate with a few larger groupings within the department and University; the Neurogenetics Group, the Applied Population Genomics Group and the Centre for Environmental Health and Sustainability.
 These groups provide a rich intellectual and social environment, with weekly seminars from group members and an annual retreat somewhere scenic.

 <h2>Current Members:</h2>
 <b>Chloe Cranfield</b> (PhD 2024-): Epigenetic biomarkers for predicting transgenerational consequences of pollution exposure.